I usually write articles based on the current situation in our industry or based on the feedback I’m getting from customers at the time.

 It seems that now more than ever, I’m getting online blog requests and calls from borrowers who are telling me that they are feeling a lot of sales pressure from loan originators on their reverse mortgage requests.

 Some of these folks are quite concerned because the lender representative will call constantly, will quote everything from company size to monthly volume as a reason for doing the loan with them but not necessarily solid benefits to the borrower.

 These borrowers are saying that they are really being pressured to accept worse loans or make a commitment on the spot that they are not ready to make.

-I talked to a woman yesterday who even told me that she had just hung up on a lender representative who told her she was “stupid” if she didn’t take his deal after being very condescending to her.
+I talked to a woman yesterday who even told me that she had just hung up on a lender representative who told her she was “stupid” if she did not take his deal after being very condescending to her.

 If we can help you, we will.
 But the one thing you will not get is constant high pressure and the heavy push to close the loan.

 We do not believe in high pressure sales.
 If this loan is right for you and we can help you, great.